Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 	+--3dSceneLayer.json.gz
 	+--@specialIndexFileHASH128@
 ```
-The path is the same as in the API but without the `layers/0` prefix.
+Paths are the same as in the API, but without the `layers/0` prefix.
 Exceptions are:

 |Resource|SLPK|Service|
 |-----|---|------|